tudat-team/tudat-space/docs/source/user-guide/state-propagation/propagation-setup/rotational.rst

 Several other formulations can be used if wanted (see below and :ref:`processed_propagated_states`).

 To propagate rotational dynamics, an inertia tensor for the propagated body must be defined.
-The inertia tensor is handled by the :doc:`Rigid body properties <rigid_body>` in Tudat.
-Note that, by endowing a body with a gravity field, such properties are automatically created (although in the case of a spherical harmonic gravity field, additional information must be provided, see :doc:`the API documentation <rigid_body>`).
+The inertia tensor is handled by the :ref:`Rigid body properties <tudatpy:rigid_body>` in Tudat.
+Note that, by endowing a body with a gravity field, such properties are automatically created (although in the case of a spherical harmonic gravity field, additional information must be provided, see :ref:`the API documentation <tudatpy:rigid_body>`).

 The governing equation that is solved numerically for the rotational dynamics is a first-order differential equation.
 For the default propagator using :math:`\mathbf{x}=[\mathbf{q};\boldsymbol{\omega}]`, with quaternion vector :math:`\mathbf{q}` and body-fixed angular velocity vector :math:`\boldsymbol{\omega}`, it takes the form:

 .. math::
     \frac{d\mathbf{x}}{dt} = \begin{pmatrix} \mathbf{Q}(\mathbf{q})\boldsymbol{\omega} \\ \mathbf{I}\left(-\dot{\mathbf{I}}+(\mathbf{I}\boldsymbol{\omega})\times\boldsymbol{\omega}+\sum_{i}\mathbf{M}_{i}(\mathbf{r},\mathbf{v},t) \right)  \end{pmatrix}

 where the summation runs over all torques :math:`\mathbf{M}` specified by the user, :math:`\mathbf{I}` denotes the body's inertia tensor.
-The inertia tensor of a body is defined through its :ref:`rigid_body_properties`
+The inertia tensor of a body is defined through its :ref:`tudatpy:rigid_body`

 .. note::